lokimckay-graveyard/pissbet-api/README.md

--d (devMode)        Developer mode - populates the SQLite3 db with mockdata if enabled -p (playground)     Enable/disable the GraphiQL playground --port              Specify which port the GraphQL API will run on (default 4000) --path              Specify the URL path where the GraphQL API is accessible (default /graphQL)
+-d (devMode)        Developer mode - populates the SQLite3 db with mockdata if enabled -p (playground)     Enable/disable the GraphiQL playground --domain            Specify the IP address or domain for the Express server to listen at (default localhost) --port              Specify which port the GraphQL API will run on (default 4000) --path              Specify the URL path where the GraphQL API is accessible (default /graphQL)